lauderdale History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our lauderdale research.
 Another 119 words (8 lines of text) covering the year 1477 is included under the topic Early lauderdale History in all our PDF Extended History products and printed products wherever possible.

 The name lauderdale, appeared in many references, and from time to time, the surname was spelt Lauderdale, Latherdale, Lawderdale, Lauderdall, Lauderdal, Lorderdale and many more.

 Some of the lauderdale family moved to Ireland, but this topic is not covered in this excerpt.
-Another 125 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The New World beckoned as many of the settlers in Ireland, known as the Scotch/Irish, became disenchanted.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Amongst the early settlers who could be considered kinsmen of the lauderdale family, or who bore a variation of the surname lauderdale were

 lauderdale Settlers in United States in the 19th Century

 - Robert Lauderdale, who settled in New York in 1812